 Assessing water quality & conservation attitudes

 Water supplies are critical to urban populations in southern California.
 These supplies and the associated ecosystems are impacted by residents' decisions with respect to water conservation, pollution prevention, and landscape plants.
-However, typical public education programs have failed to motivate environmentally sustainable behaviors with respect to watershed and surface water areas of the Chollas Creek south branch in San Diego, CA. A better understanding of the social values that residents of this urban low-income, multi-ethnic community associate with local ecosystem services is needed to improve effectiveness of educational programs to motivate adoption of environmentally sustainable behaviors and to inform water management programs.
-Focus group interviews are needed to guide development of survey instruments to collect such data from a larger sample of the local population and to aid ongoing educational programs.
+However, typical public education programs have failed to motivate environmentally sustainable behaviors with respect to watershed and surface water areas of the Chollas Creek south branch in San Diego, CA. A better understanding of the social values that residents of this urban low-income, multi-ethnic community associate with local ecosystem services was needed to improve effectiveness of educational programs to motivate adoption of environmentally sustainable behaviors and to inform water management programs.
+Focus group interviews were needed to guide development of survey instruments to collect such data from a larger sample of the local population and to aid ongoing educational programs.